defineSenTinaL/SafeGuard/README.md

 It uses most trusted filter rules like fanboy, uBlock origin and some others to block contents.

 Special thanks to Open-Source Project to make it possible...
-Adblocker Ultimate, Ubloack Origin. etc
+Adblocker Ultimate, Ublock Origin. etc